 - Termite damage – This will require treatment and major repair work.

-A detailed building inspection may pick up on some issues with the framework spacing but issues with the attachment of the boards does not happen until something is noticed.
+A building inspector may pick up on some issues with the framework spacing but issues with the attachment of the boards does not happen until something is noticed.

-A well built ceiling is requires correct fastening with adhesive as well as screws or nails.
+A well built ceiling is requires correct fastening with stud adhesive as well as plasterboard screws or nails.

 Ceilings And Gravity

 We mentioned before that ceiling plaster is heavy.
 A typical sheet of plasterboard weighs over 50kg and it needs to be securely attached.